storagebits/KISSS/README.md

  **1. Setup your hardware**<br>
 		Install all your hardware on a table and wire everything. <br>
 		Put the projector ON with a sample slide.<br>
 		VERY IMPORTANT STEP : calibrate your camera with the sample slide.
-Be sure to have the right (manual) focus and that the picture takes the whole frame.<br>
+Be sure to have the right (manual) focus and that the picture takes the whole frame in the camera target. <br>

  **2. Setup the KISSS.py script**<br>
 		 There are 2 variables to edit at the begining of the script :<br>